Skip to content

 Similar payment processing solutions

 Pick by primary constraint.
 If you need an iGaming-specialist crypto processor with SoftSwiss or Slotegrator connectors and 500+ named casino references, CoinsPaid is the default.
 If you need a MiCA CASP-licensed counterparty for EU compliance, CoinGate operates under Lithuanian MiCA and BVNK under Maltese MiCA.
 If you need US compliance, BitPay holds MSB registration and BVNK has all-50-state money transmitter coverage.
 If you want the same low-fee, non-custodial, self-serve onboarding profile as XAIGATE but with a longer track record and broader coin coverage, NOWPayments is the safer pick.
 If you need a fiat off-ramp at the gateway layer with white-label options for a bank or EMI, B2BINPAY is the cheaper enterprise-grade choice.
-For pairing a card and e-wallet acquiring layer alongside the crypto rail, Nuvei or Solidgate cover fiat acceptance.
+And to pair a card and e-wallet acquiring layer alongside the crypto rail, Nuvei covers fiat acceptance.

 When to Choose an Alternative

-Choose NOWPayments if you want the same non-custodial, low-fee, self-serve onboarding model as XAIGATE but with a longer operating history (founded 2019), broader coin support (350+ vs ~50) and a more substantial review record.
-Fees are higher (0.5-1% vs 0.2%) but the operational maturity and review-track record justify the spread for any non-trivial use case.
+Choose NOWPayments if you want the same non-custodial, low-fee, self-serve onboarding model as XAIGATE but with a longer operating history (founded 2019), broader coin support (350+ versus ~50) and a more substantial review record.
+Fees are higher (0.5-1% versus 0.2%), but the operational maturity and review track record justify the spread for any non-trivial use case.

 Choose CoinsPaid if you run an iGaming operation on SoftSwiss, Slotegrator or any platform that benefits from a pre-built crypto connector.
-500+ named casino clients, EUR 9.1B+ processed in 2024, iGaming-specialist team and tooling.
-Higher fees (0.8% mono / 1.5% crypto-to-fiat) but you are buying the iGaming fit, not the headline rate.
+500+ named casino clients, EUR 9.1B+ processed in 2024, and an iGaming-specialist team and tooling.
+Higher fees (0.8% mono / 1.5% crypto-to-fiat), but you are buying the iGaming fit rather than the headline rate.

 Choose CoinGate if MiCA licensing matters for your EU compliance framework.
-Lithuanian MiCA CASP, 70+ cryptos, clean operational track record across 10+ years.
-Higher fees than XAIGATE (~1%) but the regulatory paper trail is what you are paying for.
+Lithuanian MiCA CASP, 70+ cryptos, and a clean operational track record across 10+ years.
+Higher fees than XAIGATE (around 1%), but the regulatory paper trail is what you are paying for.

 Choose BitPay if you need US-compliant crypto payment processing.
-MSB registration covers US operations that XAIGATE cannot defensibly touch.
-1% fees, $200k annual volume threshold for enterprise rates, stricter onboarding — but it is the path through US regulatory exposure for any operator with US-facing traffic.
+MSB registration covers US operations that XAIGATE cannot defensibly touch, at 1% fees, a $200k annual volume threshold for enterprise rates and stricter onboarding, but it is the path through US regulatory exposure for any operator with US-facing traffic.

 Choose BVNK if you need stablecoin-first enterprise payouts at global scale with full regulatory infrastructure.
-MiCA passport from Malta, all-50-US-state money transmitter coverage, SOC 2 Type II + ISO 27001.
-Mastercard acquisition agreement (March 2026) validates institutional positioning.
-More expensive and enterprise-only — no self-serve Merchant tier — but it is the licensed alternative XAIGATE pretends to be.
+A MiCA passport from Malta, all-50-US-state money transmitter coverage, and SOC 2 Type II plus ISO 27001, with a Mastercard acquisition agreement (March 2026) validating the institutional positioning.
+More expensive and enterprise-only, with no self-serve Merchant tier, but it is the licensed alternative XAIGATE pretends to be.

 Choose B2BINPAY if you need a low-fee crypto processor with fiat off-ramp built in (USD/EUR via SEPA/SWIFT), white-label options for a bank or EMI, and the El Salvador CNAD PSAD-0064 license for a regulated LatAm anchor.
-0.4% Merchant rate dropping to 0.05% at enterprise volume.
-Better fit than XAIGATE for any operator needing fiat settlement or white-label capability.
+0.4% Merchant rate dropping to 0.05% at enterprise volume, a better fit than XAIGATE for any operator needing fiat settlement or white-label capability.

 Often Paired With